 What are the dangers of counterfeit sunglasses?

-Wednesday, 07 June 2023 Share this blog: Facebook Twitter LinkedIn Copy link Copy Link
+Thursday, 14 March 2024 Share this blog: Facebook Twitter LinkedIn Copy link Copy Link

-As a response, in the lead up to International Sunglasses Day (27th June 2019), Feel Good Contacts partnered with The Anti-Counterfeiting Group (ACG), the voice of business in shaping an effective deterrent to counterfeiting in the UK, to warn the public of the dangers of purchasing counterfeit sunglasses.
+Feel Good Contacts partnered with The Anti-Counterfeiting Group (ACG), the voice of business in shaping an effective deterrent to counterfeiting in the UK, to warn the public of the dangers of purchasing counterfeit sunglasses.

 Why is wearing fake sunglasses a problem?

-Wut Win, Dispensing Optician at Feel Good Contacts comments: “UV rays from the sun can cause significant damage which can result in sight-loss.
-It’s commonly known that sunglasses help to see better in bright light, and the price tag on fake sunglasses can make them a tempting option.
-However, unsuspecting bargain shoppers don’t always realise that the cheap glasses they’re buying actually offer little or no protection against UV rays.”
+UV rays from the sun can cause significant damage, which can result in sight loss.
+It’s commonly known that sunglasses help people see better in bright light, and the price tag on fake sunglasses can make them a tempting option.
+However, unsuspecting bargain shoppers don’t always realise that the cheap glasses they’re buying offer little or no protection against UV rays.

 How can I spot fake sunglasses?

-In the UK, sunglasses sold in the region need to meet rigorous safety standards.
-Fake sunglasses do not meet these standards and therefore do not necessarily block the dangerous UV light from reaching our eyes.
-Consumers need to check that their glasses meet the British Standard for sunglasses (BS EN ISO 12312-1:2022).
-Also, look out for the CE mark (this indicates that manufacturing processes comply with the European quality standards) or UKCA mark (which indicates compliance with standards in the UK) printed on the sunglasses which all sunglasses sold legally in the UK will have.
+Consumers must check that their glasses meet the British Standard for sunglasses (BS EN ISO 12312-1:2022).
+Also, look out for the CE mark (which indicates that manufacturing processes comply with European quality standards) or UKCA mark (which indicates compliance with standards in the UK) printed on the sunglasses.
+All sunglasses sold legally in the UK will have this mark.

-What to look out for in fake sunglasses:
+What to look out for in fake sunglasses?

 You should expect exceptional quality from genuine sunglasses from designer brands.
-Look for high quality materials, excellent construction and attention to detail, from a neat finish around the hinges to the weight and texture of the material.
+Look for high-quality materials, excellent construction and attention to detail, from a neat finish around the hinges to the weight and texture of the material.

-Quality
+1. Quality

-You can test the quality of the craftsmanship by feeling the arms of the glasses frames with your fingers.
+You can test the quality of the craftsmanship by feeling the arms of the glass frames with your fingers.
 If the acetate or metal feels jagged or rough, they are likely not to have been made by the designer brand they claim to be.

-Hinges
+2. Hinges

-Nose pads
+3. Nose pads

 Real designer glasses will have good quality adjustable nose pads that do not move around easily but are not easily snapped.
 If the model has a fixed nose pad, it should be smooth, with no rough patches or lumps.

-Sun lenses
+4. Sun lenses

 How can I protect my eyes from sun damage?